Yrahcaz7/The-Septenary-Forest/docs/custom-tab-layouts.md

 - `drop-down`: Lets the user input a value with a dropdown menu.
 The argument a 2-element array: `[name, options]`.
     The name is the name of the variable in `player[layer]` that the input is for, and options is an array of strings for options you can use.

-- `upgrades`, `milestones`, `challenges`, `achievements`, `buyables`, `clickables`: Displays the layers upgrades/challenges/etc, as appropriate.
+- `upgrades`, `milestones`, `challenges`, `achievements`, `buyables`, `clickables`: Displays the layer's upgrades/challenges/etc, as appropriate.
 The argument is optional, and is a the list of rows this component should include, if it doesn't have all of them.

 - `microtabs`: Display a set of subtabs for an area.
 The argument is the name of the set of microtabs in the "microtabs" feature.